tomi-sarpola-nortal/n-medi-hub-fb/docs/app_req_implementation_plans/REQ-A1.1-New-Dentist-Entry-to-chamber-implementation_plan.md

 # Implementation Plan Templates for Dentist Portal

-## REQ-A1.2: New dentist Log in
+## REQ-A1.1: New Dentist Entry to chamber
-After the Dentist has been created by the LK employee, the dentist gets an E-Mail (or letter) with dentist ID & OTP (or link to portal, whatever is simpler).
-From here, same flow as for Zahndat migrated dentists
+Dentists can see the E-Mail of ÖZÄK on the login view of the portal.
+They write an E-Mail to ÖZÄK where they include the necessary Information.
+They can also do the same thing by going physically to a ÖZÄK office and do the process manually.

 ### Task 1: Repository & Data Layer Setup
 **Prompt for AI:**